Do your gums bleed when you brush or floss your teeth? You may have gingivitis, a condition that precedes periodontitis, or gum disease.

 Have you noticed any of the preliminary symptoms of gum disease?
 Call Stewart Dental Group today at 704-255-4256 for comfortable high-quality treatment.

-You can also request an appointment with our dental team online today.
+You can also request an appointment with our dental team near you today.
 We will take your budget, goals, and oral health into consideration before treatment.
 Our professional staff is dedicated to providing the best care possible to patients of all ages.